 Undergraduate Research Fellows Program

-The Center for the Study of Religion and Conflict's undergraduate research fellows program provides a rich interdisciplinary atmosphere for student development.
+The Center for the Study of Religion and Conflict undergraduate research fellows program provides a rich interdisciplinary atmosphere for student development.
+Undergraduate students from all majors and years of study are encouraged to apply.

 Students accepted into the program:

-• Meet with visiting scholars, attend special lectures
+• Meet with visiting scholars and attend special lectures.

-• The seminar allows students to read and discuss recent work on religion and conflict and meet with leading ASU and visiting faculty.
+• Students read and discuss recent work on religion and conflict and meet with leading ASU and visiting faculty.

 • Regular writing assignments will be detailed in the course syllabus.

-• Please note that the course also counts toward the Center’s Certificate in Religion, Conflict and Peace
+• The seminar counts toward the Center’s Certificate in Religion, Conflict and Peace

 Questions?

-For questions concerning the application process or requirements please email Matt Correa.
+For questions concerning the application process or requirements please email csrc@asu.edu

 Support the Fellows Program